michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

 ## Bonus
+Everything that can be automated should be automated...

 ### Extended Function for reading in Data to the Table staffdose
-The next step to automate the process is to put all the code, you need to read in new data, in a function.
+Let's put all the code you need to read in new data in a function.
 This way you don't have to go through all steps manually.

 ```r